 Dell Latitude 5440 Review (Intel Core i5-1335U)

-In terms of specifications, we have opted for the base version of Dell Latitude 5440, which is powered by Intel’s 13th Generation Core i5-1335U CPU that is integrated with Intel Iris Xe GPU.
-The notebook is priced at $1600.
-In other aspects, it comes with a non-touch IPS Display that supports a Full-HD+ resolution for pleasing visuals.
-Furthermore, it boasts a robust 16GB of Single Channel DDR4 RAM, a speedy 512GB PCIe 4.0 SSD for efficient storage and data access, and a reliable 3-cell 42WHr battery.
-All the aspects are discussed below in detail.
+We opted for the base version of the Dell Latitude 5440, which is powered by an Intel 13th Gen Core i5-1335U processor with an integrated Intel Iris Xe graphics.
+The laptop is priced at $1,600.
+It has a non-touch IPS display that supports Full HD+ resolution.
+It also has 16GB of DDR4 RAM, a 512GB PCIe 4.0 SSD, and a 42Wh battery.

 Processor 13th Gen Intel Core i5-1335U (12 MB cache, 10 cores, 12 threads, up to 4.60 GHz Turbo)